Get

 Dogster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

 Baking soda is a common pantry item, and it can be easy for dogs to get a taste of it if they happen to break in and snoop around your kitchen cabinets.
+So, is baking soda safe for dogs?
 Baking soda is not harmful for dogs if ingested in small amounts, but larger quantities can cause toxicosis.
 Therefore, it’s not recommended to feed your dog baking soda as a regular or significant part of their diet.

-There usually isn’t an issue if your dog accidentally eats a little bit of baking soda, and due to the bitter taste, it’s unlikely your dog will go for a second bite.
-However, accidents happen and some dogs will ingest more than they should do.
-Read on to find out all you need to know.
+If your dog ate baking soda, don’t panic, there usually isn’t an issue if your dog accidentally eats a little bit, and due to the bitter taste, it’s unlikely your dog will go for a second bite.
+However, accidents happen and some dogs will ingest more than they should.
+Read on to find out all you need to know about dogs eating baking soda.

 Baking soda, or sodium bicarbonate, has many household uses and some reported health and beauty benefits for people.
 While your dog isn’t likely to get sick from licking up a small amount of baking soda, consuming larger doses can lead to toxicosis.